 MUSEUMS & ACTIVITIES

 Austin's diverse culture is not just contained in a museum but sprinkled throughout the entire city.
 Learn about the cultural arts of Mexican-Americans and other Latino cultures via the gallery, exhibits and special events at the Emma S. Barrientos Mexican American Cultural Center (MACC).
-Then, join the Tejano Walking Trail which begins from the MACC and guides visitors through the heart of the historically Hispanic East Cesar Chavez and Holly neighborhoods.
-The Tejano Walking Trail covers an expansive part of American history in a loop of just under 5 miles.
+While you're there, catch a play by the bilingual theater company Teatro Vivo.